AUP student taking a photo of the Seine during Orientation.

 BIO:

 Igor is currently working on three different book projects.
 The first book project is an edited collection of essays on Kojève and Law, which is forthcoming in Routledge's "Nomikoi" series.
 The second book project is a jointly edited and translated anthology, The Revolution of Law: Developments in Soviet Legal Theory, 1917-1931, forthcoming with Brill.
-The final book project is a monograph that is concerned with global financial capitalism and crises of legal form.
+The final book project is an edited volume (jointly edited with Terrell Carver), Marx, Engels, and Marxisms: A 21st Century Companion, currently under contract with Oxford University Press.